Skip to content

 typing-modules#

-A list of modules whose imports should be treated equivalently to members of the typing module.
+A list of modules whose exports should be treated equivalently to members of the typing module.

 This is useful for ensuring proper type annotation inference for projects that re-export typing and typing_extensions members from a compatibility module.
 If omitted, any members imported from modules apart from typing and typing_extensions will be treated as ordinary Python objects.